 The aforementioned anomalies, if confirmed, say nothing about the CP nature of the underlying NP as the concerned $b\to s\ell^+\ell^-$ observables are CP averaged.
-However, $b \to s \ell^+ \ell^-$ decays also offer a multitude of observables which are highly sensitive to the CP nature of NP, aided by the fact that in the SM the $b\to s\ell^+\ell^-$ transitions are double Cabibbo-suppressed \cite{Bobeth:2008ij}.
-A combined measurements of CP-violating and CP-conserving observables therefore provide a more powerful method to understand the CP properties of NP.
-In literature, several works have investigated the CP asymmetries in $B \to K^\ast \mu^+\mu^-$ angular distributions to probe NP \cite{Kruger:1999xa,Kim:2007fx,Bobeth:2008ij,Altmannshofer:2008dz,Alok:2011gv, Alok:2017jgr,Becirevic:2020ssj,SinghChundawat:2022zdf,Gangal:2022ole}, and as illustrated in Ref.~\cite{Alok:2017jgr}, the CP asymmetries are capable of distinguishing between NP models that address the $b \to s \ell^+\ell^-$ anomalies.
+However, $b \to s \ell^+ \ell^-$ decays also offer a multitude of observables which are highly sensitive to the CP nature of NP, aided by the fact that in the SM the $b\to s\ell^+\ell^-$ transitions are doubly Cabibbo suppressed \cite{Bobeth:2008ij}.
+Combined measurements of CP-violating and CP-conserving observables therefore provide a more powerful method to understand the CP properties of NP.
+In the literature, several works have investigated the CP asymmetries in $B \to K^\ast \mu^+\mu^-$ angular distributions to probe NP \cite{Kruger:1999xa,Kim:2007fx,Bobeth:2008ij,Altmannshofer:2008dz,Alok:2011gv, Alok:2017jgr,Becirevic:2020ssj,SinghChundawat:2022zdf,Gangal:2022ole}, and, as illustrated in Ref.~\cite{Alok:2017jgr}, the CP asymmetries are capable of distinguishing between NP models that address the $b \to s \ell^+\ell^-$ anomalies.